Section 3301.56 | Duties of director of program - staff requirements and maximum group size - right of access.

 (1) Ensuring that the health and safety of the children are safeguarded by an organized program of school health services designed to identify child health problems and to coordinate school and community health resources for children, as evidenced by but not limited to:

-(a) Requiring immunization and compliance with emergency medical authorization requirements in accordance with rules adopted by the state board of education under section 3301.53 of the Revised Code;
+(a) Requiring immunization and compliance with emergency medical authorization requirements in accordance with rules adopted by the department of education and workforce under section 3301.53 of the Revised Code;

 (b) Providing procedures for emergency situations, including fire drills, rapid dismissals, tornado drills, and school safety drills in accordance with section 3737.73 of the Revised Code, and keeping records of such drills or dismissals;